eaprelsky/infodynamics/book/16_the_information_universe.md

 ### What Is Our Purpose?

-Information physics implies purpose as:
+Information dynamics implies purpose as:
 - **Maximizing cosmic information processing** by preserving, enhancing, and expanding consciousness
 - **Participating in universal self-understanding** through scientific discovery and technological development
 - **Stewarding cosmic evolution** by making choices that promote long-term consciousness flourishing